 I stayed in an elegant single trullo of Trulli Soave in Alberobello.

-Trulli Soave holiday homes offer charming and cozy trulli stays in the idyllic Rione Aia Piccola quarter of Alberobello and within 2 mi walk to the touristy Rione Monti quarter.
+Trulli Soave holiday homes offer charming and cozy trulli stays in the idyllic Rione Aia Piccola quarter of Alberobello and within a 2-minute walk to the touristy Rione Monti quarter.

 Trulli Soave is in a quiet area of Alberobello but still close to everything Alberobello has to offer.